 Old Mission Inn

-One look at the Old Mission Inn and it seems no accident that the first word in its name is “Old”.
-This grand place, Michigan’s oldest operating historic hotel, is much more than an Up North getaway, it’s a historical landmark that celebrates its storied past every day.
+Celebrating their 150th Anniversary in 2019, the Old Mission Inn is an iconic, living landmark on the beautiful Old Mission Peninsula.
+This grand place, Michigan’s oldest operating historic hotel, is much more than an Up North getaway, it’s a celebration of Traverse City history every day.

 From the minute you step foot on the Inn’s 135’ veranda, the Inn’s history comes alive.
 The registration area is much as it was many years ago, when it also served as a post office.
 “We’ve done everything we can to restore the property to the way it was back in 1869,” explains Co-Owner, Angie Jensen.
 “When we purchased the Inn back in 1998, it was ready to be torn down.
 Everything had been auctioned off.
 Fortunately, we were able to preserve it.”